dusanerdeljan/tensor-math-library/README.md

 auto res = tml::eager::Matmul(m1, m2, tml::PARALLEL); // now res is of type tml::Matrix<double>
 ```

-### Combinartion of lazy and eager functions
+### Combination of lazy and eager functions

 ```cpp
 auto res = tml::eager::Matmul(m1, m2 + 1.0 + tml::lazy::Square(m2), tml::PARALLEL);
 ```
-In the above example expression `m2 + 1.0 + tml::lazy::Square(m2)` is evaluted lazily and the matrix product is then eagerly executed in parallel.
+In the above example expression `m2 + 1.0 + tml::lazy::Square(m2)` is evaluated lazily and the matrix product is then eagerly executed in parallel.